digital adj. Having digits. peer n. A comrade; a companion; a fellow; an associate. inmotion

 Then, paste the following command, editing as necessary, to change the password of the user to the old format.

-UPDATE mysql.user
+UPDATE mysql.USER

 SET password=OLD_PASSWORD('somepassword')

-WHERE user='someuser'
+WHERE USER='someuser'

 AND host='somehost';